 Cremation.
 No law requires a casket for cremation.
 On the contrary, federal law requires a funeral home or crematory to inform you that you may use an alternative container, and to make such containers available to you.
 An alternative container may be made of unfinished wood, pressed wood, fiberboard, or cardboard.

-No. While it’s true that, in Alabama, only licensed funeral directors may sell caskets (Alabama Code § 34-13-1(a)(15)), federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
+No. While it’s true that, in Alabama, only licensed funeral directors may sell caskets (Alabama Code § 34-13-1(a)(25)), federal law requires funeral homes to accept caskets that consumers have purchased from another source, such as an online retailer.
 You may also build your own casket, if you prefer.

 Most bodies are buried in established cemeteries, but there are no laws in Alabama that prohibit home burial.
 Before establishing a family cemetery at home, you should check local zoning rules.
 You may be able to create a family cemetery and hold a home burial if you live in a rural area.
+You must obtain a burial permit from the local registrar of the district where the death occurred before burying someone.
+(Alabama Code § 22-19-3)

 In Alabama, there are no state laws governing where you may keep or scatter ashes.
 Cremation renders ashes harmless, so there is no public health risk involved.
 Use common sense and refrain from scattering ashes in places where they would be obvious to others.